stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/RagePowers/index.md

 When you hit with an attack, You can spend 1 rage point to change the damage type of your rage damage die to necrotic damage that cannot be reduced.

 ## Focus of the Ascetic
 YOu can spend 1 rage point as a bonus action or as part of the bonus action to activate your rage to gain blindsight (30') for the remainder of your rage.
-Additionally, you have advantage on Wisdom (Perception) checks that rely on sound, as long as you aren't [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/).
+Additionally, you have +1d on Wisdom (Perception) checks that rely on sound, as long as you aren't [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/).

 ## Fury Manifested
 When you hit a target with a melee or thrown weapon attack, you can spend 4 rage points to push the target 10' away from you leave them [dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Dazed/) until the beginning of your next turn.
 If you critically hit the target when triggering this rage power, then they are [stunned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Stunned/) until the beginning of your next turn.